krshrimali/Digit-Recognition-MNIST-SVHN-PyTorch-CPP/README.md

 1. Incorrect data path.
 Check your data directory of MNIST dataset.
 2. Make sure while using `cmake`: `cmake -DCMAKE_PREFIX_PATH=/absolute_path_to_libtorch/` - it should be absolute path to `libtorch.`

+## Process

+Note: Prefer using stable version of libtorch.
+This code doesn't use GPU, as I don't have the resources to test it right now.
+1. `mkdir build`
+2. `cd build`
+3. cmake: `cmake -DCMAKE_PREFIX_PATH=/home/user/path/to/libtorch/ ..`
+4. `make`
+5. `./example`